nelsonlan01/Remember-NanaimoOnline-Ver4.1.6/README.md

 # Remember-NanaimoOnline-Ver4

 Prototype (Minimum Viable Product) from Nelson, Lan.
-Who are former Nanaimo online player since server startup.
-This project rebuild memory of the game.
+Who are the former Nanaimo online players since the server's startup This project rebuilds the memory of the game.

 ---